 The most common symptoms of dry eye, as described by people living with the disease, are:

 If these symptoms feel fairly mild there are things you can do to help yourself (see below).
-But if you experience any of the symptoms of dry eye disease it’s worth speaking to your GP or your optometrist, who will be able to advise you and suggest medication such as eye drops depending on what’s causing your dry eye.
+But if you experience any of the symptoms of dry eye disease it’s important you don’t wait until symptoms become severe before you seek help.
+It’s worth speaking to your GP or your optometrist, who will be able to advise you and suggest medication such as eye drops depending on what’s causing your dry eye.
 If this doesn’t solve the problem they may refer you to an eye specialist, known as an ophthalmologist.

 Dry eye can have a significant impact on your quality of life, so it’s important to know that you don’t have to just put up with it.
 If your dry eye disease is affecting the quality of your sleep or is stopping you from driving, affecting you at work or stopping you doing activities you enjoy, seek help from your optometrist sooner rather than later.